craze/CrazeBot/README.md

 ###  Admin

 Admin nicks are defined in global.properties.
+Twitch Admins and Staff also have access.

   * !bm-join [#channelname] - Joins channelname
   * !bm-leave [#channelname] - Leaves channelname